 We offer three tiers built around different business needs:

-The other dedicated OpenClaw setup service.
-Their pricing runs $1,200-$7,500 depending on complexity.
-They focus more on the technical configuration and less on the business strategy side.
 Good option if you just need the wiring done and don’t need someone to think through your automation strategy with you.
 Their turnaround times vary, so ask about timelines before committing.

 Want a Free Setup Consultation?